Our Lockdown Responses

 In response to the COVID-19 pandemic and South Africa adhering to the current lockdown, the Butterfly Art Project, our Community Art Facilitators and the children we serve are still keeping active and promoting healthy practices while at home and support each other through action.

-Everyone can now participate in a healing art activity through a BAP-produced demonstration video where one can learn how to create a mandala artwork.
-This activity builds the participants inner stability and harmony, especially during unstable and uncertain times.
+Everyone can now participate in healing art activity through the BAP-produced demonstration videos where one can learn how to create a mandala artwork or a group of humans in clay.
+These activities build the participants inner stability and harmony, especially during unstable and uncertain times.

 The Training and Mentoring team redesigned training modules into online webinars in order for Community Art Facilitators to gain an understanding of the value of creative development and continue training to grow art therapeutic skills.